isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

 accordion-b:
   - title: Maritime
     content:  |
-      Businesses can access a comprehensive suite of A*STAR's advanced manufacturing equipment and biotech/biomedical scientific services, under the guidance of technical experts.
+      **Management of Hazardous Chemicals Programme (MHCP)**
+      <br>The MHCP provides guidance to prevent and control chemical hazards at workplaces, and safeguard the health and safety of persons against such hazards within the plant.

-      <a href="https://www.a-star.edu.sg/Collaborate/programmes-for-smes/tech-access" target="_blank">Find out more</a>
+      <a href="https://www.wshc.sg/wps/portal/!ut/p/a1/jY89D4IwEIZ_iwMrd3yIxq1xkCjGAVToYsBgwSBt2kr_vsjkIOht7-V5cvcChRRom3c1y3XN27x5ZxpcooPvuyTG3SZMHCTuHsNk4Tlx4PdANg6sT95_Po4MwV_-GegUMnwwABMntkBZw4uhbkbawlsyoLK8lbKU9lP260proVYWWmiMsY2qrrZifRDKQsGl_q5WXGlIPwwQj2OK93nTRWT2AgTnMHU!/dl5/d5/L2dBISEvZ0FBIS9nQSEh/?action=cmsPublicView&categoryId=CL2014081200099" target="_blank">Find out more</a>
   - title: Manufacturing & Engineering
     content:  |
-      A step-by-step guide for local Small and Medium Practices (SMPs) in the Accountancy industry on the digital solutions to adopt and relevant training for your employees at each stage of your growth.
+      **A*STAR Tech Access**
+      <br>Businesses can access a comprehensive suite of A*STAR's advanced manufacturing equipment and biotech/biomedical scientific services, under the guidance of technical experts.

+      <a href="https://www.a-star.edu.sg/Collaborate/programmes-for-smes/tech-access" target="_blank">Find out more</a>

+      **Management of Hazardous Chemicals Programme (MHCP)**
+      <br>The MHCP provides guidance to prevent and control chemical hazards at workplaces, and safeguard the health and safety of persons against such hazards within the plant.

+      <a href="https://www.wshc.sg/wps/portal/!ut/p/a1/jY89D4IwEIZ_iwMrd3yIxq1xkCjGAVToYsBgwSBt2kr_vsjkIOht7-V5cvcChRRom3c1y3XN27x5ZxpcooPvuyTG3SZMHCTuHsNk4Tlx4PdANg6sT95_Po4MwV_-GegUMnwwABMntkBZw4uhbkbawlsyoLK8lbKU9lP260proVYWWmiMsY2qrrZifRDKQsGl_q5WXGlIPwwQj2OK93nTRWT2AgTnMHU!/dl5/d5/L2dBISEvZ0FBIS9nQSEh/?action=cmsPublicView&categoryId=CL2014081200099" target="_blank">Find out more</a>

+      **Smart Industry Readiness Index (SIRI)**
+      <br>SIRI comprises a suite of frameworks and tools to help manufacturers - regardless of their size and industry - start, scale and sustain their manufacturing transformation journeys.

-      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/Accountancy-IDP" target="_blank">Find out more</a>
+      <a href="https://www.siri.gov.sg" target="_blank">Find out more</a>
   - title: Professional Services
     content:  |
-      Get accredited to establish credentials and position them as qualified contenders to government and large enterprise buyers
+      **Accountancy Industry Digital Plan**
+      <br>A step-by-step guide for local Small and Medium Practices (SMPs) in the Accountancy industry on the digital solutions to adopt and relevant training for your employees at each stage of your growth.

-      <a href="https://www.imda.gov.sg/programme-listing/accreditation-at-sgd" target="_blank">Find out more</a>
+      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/Accountancy-IDP" target="_blank">Find out more</a>
   - title: Building & Construction
     content:  |
+      **Construction and Facilities Management Industry Digital Plan**
-      A step-by-step guide for local SMEs in the Construction and Facilities Management sector on the digital solutions to adopt and relevant training for your employees at each stage of your growth.
+      <br>A step-by-step guide for local SMEs in the Construction and Facilities Management sector on the digital solutions to adopt and relevant training for your employees at each stage of your growth.

       <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/Construction-and-Facilities-Management-IDP" target="_blank">Find out more</a>
+  - title: Environmental Services
+    content:  |
+      **Environmental Services Industry Digital Plan**
+      <br>A step-by-step guide for local SMEs in the Environmental Services industry on the digital solutions to adopt and relevant training for your employees at each stage of your growth.

+      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/environmental-services-idp" target="_blank">Find out more</a>

+      **Job Redesign for the Cleaning Sector**
+      <br>Cleaning service providers and buyers can access a list of easy-to-adopt solutions to be improve productivity, attract and retain workers and improve service outcomes.

+      <a href="https://www.enterprisejobskills.sg/content/redesign-jobs/job-redesign/cleaning/job-redesign-programme-for-environmental-services-cleaning-sector.html" target="_blank">Find out more</a>
   - title: Food & Beverage
     content:  |
-      Through working with multiple industry stakeholders, DSL co-develops solutions using emerging technologies, with tech providers deploying them as market-ready solutions.
+      **Food Services Industry Digital Plan**
+      <br>A step-by-step guide for local SMEs in the Food Services industry on the digital solutions to adopt and relevant training for your employees at each stage of your growth.

+      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/food-services-idp" target="_blank">Find out more</a>

+      **Job Redesign for the Food Services Sector**
+      <br>A guide for Food Services companies in implementing Job Redesign through 5 simple steps.

-      <a href="https://www.imda.gov.sg/programme-listing/digital-services-lab" target="_blank">Find out more</a>
+      <a href="https://www.wsg.gov.sg/programmes-and-initiatives/manpower-lean-productivity/job-redesign-for-the-food-services-sector.html" target="_blank">Find out more</a>
   - title: Healthcare
     content:  |
-      A step-by-step guide for local SMEs in the Environmental Services industry on the digital solutions to adopt and relevant training for your employees at each stage of your growth.
+      **Management of Hazardous Chemicals Programme (MHCP)**
+      <br>The MHCP provides guidance to prevent and control chemical hazards at workplaces, and safeguard the health and safety of persons against such hazards within the plant.

-      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/environmental-services-idp" target="_blank">Find out more</a>
+      <a href="https://www.wshc.sg/wps/portal/!ut/p/a1/jY89D4IwEIZ_iwMrd3yIxq1xkCjGAVToYsBgwSBt2kr_vsjkIOht7-V5cvcChRRom3c1y3XN27x5ZxpcooPvuyTG3SZMHCTuHsNk4Tlx4PdANg6sT95_Po4MwV_-GegUMnwwABMntkBZw4uhbkbawlsyoLK8lbKU9lP260proVYWWmiMsY2qrrZifRDKQsGl_q5WXGlIPwwQj2OK93nTRWT2AgTnMHU!/dl5/d5/L2dBISEvZ0FBIS9nQSEh/?action=cmsPublicView&categoryId=CL2014081200099" target="_blank">Find out more</a>
   - title: IT
     content:  |
-      A step-by-step guide for local SMEs in the Food Services industry on the digital solutions to adopt and relevant training for your employees at each stage of your growth.
+      **Tech Immersion and Placement Programme (TIPP)**
+      <br>The TIPP aims to convert non-ICT professionals into industry-ready ICT professionals.
+They will be required to find replacement in tech job roles after undergoing a short intensive and immersive training programme.

+      <a href="https://www.imda.gov.sg/programme-listing/TechSkills-Accelerator-TeSA/Tech-Immersion-and-Placement-Programme-TIPP" target="_blank">Find out more</a>

+      **Accreditation@SGD**
+      <br>Get accredited to establish credentials and position them as qualified contenders to government and large enterprise buyers

+      <a href="https://www.imda.gov.sg/programme-listing/accreditation-at-sgd" target="_blank">Find out more</a>

+      **Digital Services Lab**
+      <br>Through working with multiple industry stakeholders, DSL co-develops solutions using emerging technologies, with tech providers deploying them as market-ready solutions.

-      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/food-services-idp" target="_blank">Find out more</a>
+      <a href="https://www.imda.gov.sg/programme-listing/digital-services-lab" target="_blank">Find out more</a>
   - title: Tourism
     content:  |
+      **Hotel Industry Digital Plan**
-      A guide for local SMEs in the Hotel industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.
+      <br>A guide for local SMEs in the Hotel industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

       <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/Hotel-IDP" target="_blank">Find out more</a>

+      **Job Redesign for the Hotel Sector**
+      <br>This toolkit provides resources and templates to guide hotels in implementing Job Redesign.

+      <a href="https://www.wsg.gov.sg/programmes-and-initiatives/manpower-lean-productivity/hotel-job-redesign-initiative.html" target="_blank">Find out more</a>
   - title: Retail
     content:  |
-      Cleaning service providers and buyers can access a list of easy-to-adopt solutions to be improve productivity, attract and retain workers and improve service outcomes.
+      **Job Redesign for the Retail Sector**
+      <br>A guide for Retail companies to incorporate Job Redesign through simple steps when undergoing business transformation.

+      <a href="https://www.wsg.gov.sg/programmes-and-initiatives/manpower-lean-productivity/job-redesign-for-the-retail-sector.html" target="_blank">Find out more</a>

+      **Retail Industry Digital Plan**
+      <br>A guide for local SMEs in the Retail industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

-      <a href="https://www.enterprisejobskills.sg/content/redesign-jobs/job-redesign/cleaning/job-redesign-programme-for-environmental-services-cleaning-sector.html" target="_blank">Find out more</a>
+      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/retail-idp" target="_blank">Find out more</a>
   - title: Logistics
     content:  |
-      A guide for Food Services companies in implementing Job Redesign through 5 simple steps.
+      **Logistics Industry Digital Plan**
+      <br>A guide for local SMEs in the Logistics industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

+      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/logistics-idp" target="_blank">Find out more</a>

+      **Sea Transport Industry Digital Plan**
+      <br>A guide for local SMEs in the Sea Transport industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

-      <a href="https://www.wsg.gov.sg/programmes-and-initiatives/manpower-lean-productivity/job-redesign-for-the-food-services-sector.html" target="_blank">Find out more</a>
+      <a href="https://go.gov.sg/mpa-idp" target="_blank">Find out more</a>
   - title: Media
     content:  |
-      This toolkit provides resources and templates to guide hotels in implementing Job Redesign.
+      **Media Industry Digital Plan**
+      <br>A guide for local SMEs in the Media industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

+      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/media-idp" target="_blank">Find out more</a>

+      **Tripartite Standard on Procurement of Media Freelancers**
+      <br>Aims to promote stronger working relationships between companies and media freelancers.
+By implementing these standards, companies will distinguish themselves as progressive hirers that freelancers look for.

-      <a href="https://www.wsg.gov.sg/programmes-and-initiatives/manpower-lean-productivity/hotel-job-redesign-initiative.html" target="_blank">Find out more</a>
+      <a href="https://www.imda.gov.sg/programme-listing/Media-Manpower-Plan/TS-Media-Freelancers" target="_blank">Find out more</a>
   - title: Security
     content:  |
-      A guide for Retail companies to incorporate Job Redesign through simple steps when undergoing business transformation.
+      **Security Industry Digital Plan**
+      <br>A guide for local SMEs in the Security industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

-      <a href="https://www.wsg.gov.sg/programmes-and-initiatives/manpower-lean-productivity/job-redesign-for-the-retail-sector.html" target="_blank">Find out more</a>
+      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/security-idp" target="_blank">Find out more</a>
   - title: Wholesale Trade
     content:  |
+      **Wholesale Trade Industry Digital Plan**
-      A guide for local SMEs in the Logistics industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.
+      <br>A guide for local SMEs in the Wholesale Trade industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

-      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/logistics-idp" target="_blank">Find out more</a>
+      <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/wholesale-trade-idp" target="_blank">Find out more</a>
 ---

 ## Find relevant toolkits and programmes